Modal μ-calculus: Decision problems

 Satisfiability of a modal μ-calculus formula is EXPTIME-complete.
 Like for linear temporal logic, the model checking, satisfiability and validity problems of linear modal μ-calculus are PSPACE-complete.

+Actually, the complexity of the satisfiability problem of graded modal μ-calculus is also EXPTIME-complete, even if the number in the modalities are written in binary (graded modal μ-calculus is an extension of standard modal μ-calculus with modalities "there are at least k successors such that...).